-Collagen supplements are hot right now.
+There's no denying that collagen supplements are hot right now.
 They’re touted as good for your hair, nails, joints, and skin – and with good reason.
 Collagen is the most abundant protein in the body, and supplementation can help boost levels that may be waning due to aging or other factors.
 With so many choices, which supplement is best, and who could benefit?
-First, let's learn more about collagen's role in your health and factors to consider.
+Let's learn more about collagen's role in your health and factors to consider.

 What Exactly is Collagen and What Does it Do?